 WD-40 is a solvent-based cleaner and lubricant that can remove wet spray paint.
 To do so, spray and apply the WD-40 over the affected spot, wait a few minutes, and use a microfiber cloth to scrub the area.

-Removing Dried Spray Paint
+How To Remove Dried Spray Paint From Plastic?

-Dried spray paint is harder to remove because the paint particles have hardened and compacted, and the solvent has evaporated.
-So, the coating is hard and rigid.
 When the paint particles are compact, they repel (or prevent) water from penetrating its coating.
 So, it becomes harder for solvents (or cleaning products) to dissolve the coating.

 To do this, you need a solvent-based product strong enough to penetrate and dissolve the coating.